Jaguar: Social activity

-The jaguar roars or grunts for long-distance communication; intensive bouts of counter-calling between individuals have been observed in the wild.
+The jaguar roars/grunts for long-distance communication; intensive bouts of counter-calling between individuals have been observed in the wild.
 This vocalization is described as "hoarse" with five or six guttural notes.
 Chuffing is produced by individuals when greeting, during courting, or by a mother comforting her cubs.
 This sound is described as low intensity snorts, possibly intended to signal tranquility and passivity.
 Cubs have been recorded bleating, gurgling and mewing.

 Reproduction and life cycle

 In captivity, the female jaguar is recorded to reach sexual maturity at the age of about 2.5 years.
 Estrus lasts 7–15 days with an estrus cycle of 41.8 to 52.6 days.
 During estrus, she exhibits increased restlessness with rolling and prolonged vocalizations.

 She is an induced ovulator but can also ovulate spontaneously.

 Gestation lasts 91 to 111 days.

 The male is sexually mature at the age of three to four years.

 His mean ejaculate volume is 8.6±1.3 ml.

 Generation length of the jaguar is 9.8 years.

 In the Pantanal, breeding pairs were observed to stay together for up to five days.
 Females had one to two cubs.

 The young are born with closed eyes but open them after two weeks.
 Cubs are weaned at the age of three months but remain in the birth den for six months before leaving to accompany their mother on hunts.

 Jaguars remain with their mothers for up to two years.
 They appear to rarely live beyond 11 years, but captive individuals may live 22 years.

 In 2001, a male jaguar killed and partially consumed two cubs in Emas National Park.
 DNA paternity testing of blood samples revealed that the male was the father of the cubs.
 Two more cases of infanticide were documented in the northern Pantanal in 2013.
-To defend against infanticide, the female may hide her cubs and distract the male with courtship behavior.
+To defend against infanticide, the female hides her cubs and distracts the male with courtship behavior.

 Attacks on humans

 The Spanish conquistadors feared the jaguar.
 According to Charles Darwin, the indigenous peoples of South America stated that people did not need to fear the jaguar as long as capybaras were abundant.

 The first official record of a jaguar killing a human in Brazil dates to June 2008.

 Two children were attacked by jaguars in Guyana.

-The jaguar is the least likely of all big cats to kill and eat humans, and the majority of attacks come when it has been cornered or wounded.
+The majority of known attacks on people happened when it had been cornered or wounded.